Wassasin/splang/README.md

 ./run_tests
 ```

-Note that thee `codegen`-phase of these tests require ssm-nogui and LLVM to be installed.
+Note that the `codegen`-phase of these tests requires ssm-nogui and LLVM to be installed.

 Testing (SSM)
 ======================